 The Norway climate shows great variations.
-From its southern-most point, Lindesnes, to its northern-most, North Cape, there is a span of 13 degrees of latitude.
+From its southern-most point, Lindesnes, to its northern-most, Nordkapp/North Cape, there is a span of 13 degrees of latitude.
 The same span as from Lindesnes to the Mediterranean Sea.
-To find out more about the huge weather variations in Norway, read on...
+This affects the weather patterns.
+To find out more about a huge variation of weather in Norway, read on...

 Norway has four distinct seasons.
-Spring, summer and fall are warm and comfortable and...
+Spring, summer, and fall are warm and comfortable, and... winter - huttemegtu sometimes!!!

 Also, there are great variations in solar energy received during the year.

-The largest differences in the climate in Norway, is in the most northern part where they have the midnight sun - that means that the sun shines night and day, but there is no sunshine at all during winter.
+The biggest difference in the climate and seasons in Norway is in the most northern part where they have the midnight sun - that means that the sun shines night and day, but there is no sunshine at all during winter.

-There was no sunshine at all in Sandenessjøen in the winter and and it was already dark in the early afternoon.
+There was no sunshine at all in Sandenessjøen, Helgeland in the winter and it was dark in the early afternoon.

 The rugged topography (tons of tall, jagged mountains) of Norway is one of the main reasons for the large local differences in climate over short distances.

-How is the Norway climate in the spring?
+How is the weather in Norway in the spring?

 Mørkadalen, Volda.
-The spring weather in Norway is breathtaking.
+The springtime weather in Norway is breathtaking.

 Some Norwegians go to southern Europe on Spring Break, but many people head for the mountains.

-In early spring, you will see flowers peaking up through the newly melted soil, reaching for the sun while the birds are chirping happily in the budding trees.
+In early spring, you will see flowers peeking up through the newly melted soil, reaching for the sun while the birds are chirping happily in the budding trees.

-How is the climate in Norway in the summer?
+How is the weather in Norway in the summer?

-Summers are warm, comfortable and great for any outdoor activity you can think of...
+The summers are warm, comfortable, and great for any outdoor activity you can think of...

-Want to go boating, fishing, hiking, mountain climbing; rock climbing; sightseeing, horseback riding in the mountains; skiing, ski sailing, playing golf; swimming; or just lazying around and a lot more?
+Want to go boating, fishing, hiking, mountain climbing; rock climbing; sightseeing, horseback riding in the mountains; skiing, ski sailing, playing golf; swimming; or just lazying around and do nothing?
 Come to Norway.
 The average temperature in the summer 57-65° F. (13-18° C.)

 Norway is a popular destination for vacationers that love untouched, beautiful nature...

-Cruise ships from all over the world glide majestically on the fjords and along the coast.
+Cruise ships from all over the world gliding majestically on the fjords and along the western coast.

-Airports, train and bus stations are buzzing with busy travelers.
+Airports, trains, and bus stations are buzzing with busy travelers.